 The increased shift towards the use of LMS platforms has gained even more momentum during the pandemic.
 The LMS global market showed a 23.8% increase in 2020, which was much more significant than the average year-to-year growth.

 There is no real mystery behind the success of LMS platforms.
-The overwhelming benefits of having an LMS have made them a permanent fixture in higher education institutions around the world.
+The popularity of Learning Management Systems for higher education institutions can be attributed to the incredible amount of convenience they lend to all stakeholders involved.

 Learning Management Systems offer several advantages to their users, whatever their role in the institution might be.
 Let’s look at some of the reasons why LMS platforms are here to stay: